SamHennessy/hlive/README.md

 When it's time to do a WebSocket render, no HTML is rendered *(1)*.
 What happens is a new Tree Copy is created from the `Page`.
 This Tree is compared to the Tree that's in that should be in the browser.
 The differences are calculated, and instructions are sent to the browser on updating its DOM with our new Tree.

 *(1) except Attributes, but that's just convenient data format.*

 ### First WebSocket Render

 When a WebSocket connection is successfully established, we need to do 2 `Page` renders.
 The first is to duplicate what should be in the browser.
-This render will be creating a Tree Copy as if it were going to be rendered to HTML.
+This render will be creating a Tree Copy as if it were going to be an SSR render.
 This Tree is then set as the "current" Tree.
 Then a WebSocket Tree Copy is made.
 This copy will contain several attributes not present in the HTML Tree.
 Also, each `Component` in the Tree that implements `Mounter` will be called with the context, meaning the Tree may also have more detail based on any data fetched.
 This render will then be diffed against the "current" Tree and the diff instructions sent to the browser like normal.

 For an initial, successful `Page` load there will be 3 renders, 2 HTML renders and a WebSocket render.

 ### AutoRender and Manuel Render

-By default, HLive's `Component` will trigger a WebSocket render every time an `EventBinding` is triggered.
+By default, HLive's `Component` will do a render every time an `EventBinding` is triggered.

 This behaviour can be turned off on `Component` by setting `AutoRender` to `false`.

-If you set `AutoRender` to `false` you can manually trigger a WebSocket render by calling `hlive.RenderWS(ctx context.Context)` with the context passed to your handler.
+If you set `AutoRender` to `false` you can manually trigger a WebSocket render by calling `hlive.Render(ctx context.Context)` with the context passed to your handler.

 ### Local Render

-If you want only to render a single `Component` and not the whole page, you can call `hlive.RenderComponentWS(ctx context.Context, comp Componenter)` you will also want to set any relevant `Component`s to `AutoRender` `false`.
+If you want only to render a single `Component` and not the whole page, you can call `hlive.RenderComponent(ctx context.Context, comp Componenter)` you will also want to set any relevant `Component`s to `AutoRender` `false`.

 ### Differ